-Home » Bigger is Better: Old-School Giant Monster Flicks That Shockingly Hold Up
+Home » Bigger is Better: Old-School Giant Monster Flicks That Still Hold Up Remarkably Well

-Bigger is Better: Old-School Giant Monster Flicks That Shockingly Hold Up
+Bigger is Better: Old-School Giant Monster Flicks That Still Hold Up Remarkably Well

-People are falling in love with ferocious, roaring, giant monsters all over again.
-Because of that, I thought it would be interesting to go back and look at some of the earliest entries into this sub-genre.
+With Kaiju experincing a cinematic resurgance, people are falling in love with ferocious, roaring, giant monsters all over again.
+Because of that, I thought it would be interesting to go back and look at some of the earliest entries in this sub-genre.
 B-Movies of the ‘50s and ‘60s—even dating back to the ‘30s—that defined monsters for an entire generation of moviegoers.

 Many of the classic giant monster features were B-Movies, even at the time.
 Now, a good portion of them are looked back on as classics.
 But how do they hold up compared to their modern counterparts, which thrive—often primarily—on special effects?
 Let’s find out.